khartmann5/Project_01/README.md

 ## Major Findings:
 ### Does high use of public transportation increase the quality of air?
-- There is a connection betwen public transportation and air quality, however it's not as strong as we were expecting.
+- There is a connection between public transportation and air quality, however it's not as strong as we were expecting.

 ![Transit Rate vs. AQI](Images/transit_AQI.png)